Serving

 Parsley

-2. Chill the COOKED BEEF so it cuts well and cut it into bite size pieces.
+2. Slice 5 ounces of the COOKED BEEF into medium bite size pieces.
 Cut the HAM into similar size pieces and mix with beef.

-4. When Beets are cool enough to handle rub off the skins and slice about 1/4" thick, then cut the slices into sticks about 1/4" wide.
+4. When Beets are just cool enough to handle, rub off the skins and slice about 1/4" thick, then cut the slices into sticks about 1/4" wide.
 Place in a bowl and sprinkle with LEMON JUICE.
 Turn a couple times while they sit.

-5. Cut POTATOES into large bite size pieces.
-Put in the pot with the stock and bring to a simmer.
+5. Peel POTATOES and cut into large bite size pieces.
+Put in the Stew Pot with the Stock and bring to a simmer until tender.

-7. Torch the BELL PEPPER and rub off the skin.
+2. Char the BELL PEPPER black with your Kitchen Torch and rub off the skin under running water.
 Cut into strips about 1/4" wide by 1" long.
 Add to Onion Mix.

-9. In a 3 quart sauté pan or a wok heat 2 T butter and fry Onion mix stirring over moderate heat until onions are translucent, then stir in Cabbage.
+4. In a 3 quart sauté pan or a wok heat 2 T Butter and fry Onion mix, stirring over moderate heat until Onions are translucent, then stir in Cabbage.
 Continue to fry stirring until cabbage is softened and coated with oil.
-Stir in TOMATO PASTE, then add all to the stock pot.
+Stir in Tomato Paste, then add all to the Stew Pot.

-10. Add Beets and Lemon Juice to the pot.
-Chop PRUNES and add to the pot along with DICED TOMATOES.
-Season to taste with SALT and PEPPER and simmer for another 10 minutes or so.
+1. Add Beets and Lemon Juice to the Stew Pot.
+Chop PRUNES and add to the pot along with Diced Tomatoes (sadly, these are best from a can - include the juice).
+Season to taste with Salt and Pepper.
+Simmer for another 10 minutes or so.

-11. Chop GARLIC small, chop DILL and PARSLEY medium, and add to the pot along with the Cooked Beef and Ham.
-Add water to get the degree of soupiness you want.
+2. Crush GARLIC and chop small.
+Chop DILL and PARSLEY medium.
+Add all to the Stew Pot along with the Cooked Beef and Ham.
+Add Water or Stock to get the degree of soupiness you want.
 Bring to a boil and simmer another 5 minutes.

 NOTES:

-1. Beef Stock: It's best to start this soup by making a batch of Russian Beef Stock which takes about 4 hours but not a lot of attention most of that time.
-Of course you can use beef stock made by other methods too.
-Once you have the stock it takes about an hour or so to make this soup, but it's best made ahead and allowed to sit for at least a few hours or overnight to mature, then reheat.
+Start this soup by making a batch of Russian Beef Stock or similar, which takes about 4 hours but not a lot of attention most of that time.
+Of course you can use beef and stock made by other methods too.